Improving digital infrastructures for all

 Nov 1, 2024

 During a previous work experience, Theophilus Benson, a professor in the Department of Electrical and Computer Engineering (ECE), realized something about the way webpage optimizations are handled.
-For larger companies like Meta and Google, it's easy to invest as many resources as necessary to fix performance issues as they surface — but startups and local network service providers aren’t always able to do the same.
+For larger companies, it's easy to invest as many resources as necessary to fix performance issues as they surface — but startups and local network service providers aren’t always able to do the same.

 With that in mind, Benson began investigating ways to improve the performance and accessibility of digital infrastructures.
 He works to realize Sustainable Development Goal 9 (SDG 9), one of 17 SDGs adopted by the United Nations in 2015 to improve the well-being of all people and the whole of the planet.
 SDG 9 calls for measures to build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation.